 You can substitute 1/2 teaspoon of vanilla extract if you don’t have or choose not to use a vanilla bean.

-Click here to buy vanilla beans for this and other recipes.
+Buy vanilla beans from Amazon for this and other recipes.

 We use dark brown sugar in this recipe.
 While you certainly could use granulated white sugar instead, we find that brown sugar provides a richer flavor.